What is Gross Output?

 The data indicates a systematic trend in the relationship between GO and GDP over the length of the business cycle.
 During the expansion phase, GO tends to grow faster than GDP; during the contraction, GO declines more sharply than GDP; and during the recovery stage, GO tends to accelerate at a faster rate than GDP.

 Top-line GO is a true snapshot of the total economy, because it includes both the entire production process and the final product (GDP).
 It demonstrates that the business sector (B2B) is much larger than reported in the media, and is the main driver of economic growth.
 GO is more sensitive to the business cycle and a better indicator of the ups and downs of the economy.
 It is now being added to major economics textbooks, and more of the financial media is covering it on a quarterly basis.

 In the recent past, the economics profession has become an imperial science, invading political science, sociology, history, religion, and even sports.
 In finance, it launched the efficient market theory of investing and modern portfolio theory.
 In accounting, it introduced economic value added (EVA) as a measure of the opportunity cost of capital, now considered the fourth financial statement.

-But with gross output, the accountants and finance analysts have returned the favor.
-In the 21st century, the economists have finally caught up with the accounting and finance professions by adding a top line to national income accounting.
+But with gross output, the accountants and financial analysts have returned the favor.
+In the 21st century, economists have finally caught up with the accounting and finance professions by adding a top line to national income accounting.
 By doing so, it has filled in a major piece of the macroeconomic puzzle.